 Issue Activity Description 1.
-Reserves Participation in Adjacent Regional Markets • There is Market Participant interest in selling operating reserves from generation sources in one region to provide reserves in another region.
+Reserves Participation in Adjacent Regional Markets There is Market Participant interest in selling operating reserves from generation sources in one region to provide reserves in another region.
 This issue will be considered along with other longer-term market issues as part of the NYISO Market Evolution Plan, which was presented to NY stakeholders in June 2005 and is currently under discussion with NY stakeholders.
 ISO-NE will consider inter-control area provision of reserves following implementation and assessment of their reserve market, scheduled to be implemented in October 2006.
 2. NY MS-7040 Transfer Study NY study on the impact of MS-7040 transfers above the current 1500 MW limit is complete and recommended no change in the current limit but did recommend developing a process to assess available margins to support HAM scheduling above current MW limits.
 A proposed solution was presented at the Feb.
 9, 2006 Operating Committee meeting.
 Implementation of proposed real-time operation expected for Summer 2006 Capability period, subject to completion of Operating Studies and automated monitoring capabilities.
 A presentation was made to the Market Structure WG on April 13, 2006 detailing a proposed scheme for operating MS7040 transfers above 1500 MWs in real-time.
-A June 1st start date was cited, subject to completion of operator training, programming of software to monitor defined operating conditions, updating dispatchers' procedures, and verifications of operating sensitivity factors.
+Implementation is subject to completion of operator training, programming of software to monitor defined operating conditions, updating dispatchers' procedures, and verifications of operating sensitivity factors.
+The NYISO is reviewing historical transmission constraint pricing outcomes and investigating operational and market impact of revised constraint penalty costs.